Jeremy Sheffield: Life and career

 Sheffield was born in Chelmsford, Essex.
-The second son of Brenda (née Dare) and Barry Sheffield, Sheffield trained as a ballet dancer at the Royal Ballet School, graduating into the Royal Ballet, and also dancing with Northern Ballet Theatre.
+The second son of Brenda (née Dare) and Barry Sheffield, he trained as a ballet dancer at the Royal Ballet School, graduating into the Royal Ballet, as well as dancing with Northern Ballet Theatre.
 Roles with the Royal Ballet included Aria in The Spirit of Fugue, Paris in Romeo and Juliet, Benno in Swan Lake, He in My Brother, My Sisters, Wilfred in Giselle, Rakitin in A Month in the Country and Mouse King in The Nutcracker.

 He appeared as a dancer in Queen's music video for "I Want to Break Free" in 1984, performing in a pastiche of the ballet L'après-midi d'un faune.
 However, his ballet career ended at the age of 27 due to a broken toe and torn ligament.

-He had a prominent (non-dancing) music video role several years later when he played the male lead in the video for Natalie Imbruglia's debut single "Torn" in 1997.
+In 1997, he appeared in the music video of "Torn" by Natalie Imbruglia.

-Since then, Sheffield has been in the BBC medical drama series Holby City where he played Alex Adams from 2000 to 2003, as well as Lancelot in the 1998 television drama Merlin.
+Since then, Sheffield has been in the BBC medical drama series Holby City, in which he played Alex Adams from 2000 to 2003, as well as Lancelot in the 1998 television drama Merlin.
 He had a supporting role in the 2005 film The Wedding Date alongside Debra Messing and Dermot Mulroney.
-Subsequently, he made a cameo appearance in the final episode of Green Wing, playing a character that Sue White (played by Michelle Gomez) was dating.
+Subsequently, he made a cameo appearance in the final episode of Green Wing.

-In 2005, he appeared in the British and Irish Renault Clio advert "France vs. Britain" directed by Ridley Scott's daughter Jordan Scott who also directed the 2007 follow up spot "More Va Va Voom" again starring Sheffield as Ben and French actress Annelise Hesme as Sophie.
-He regularly featured on the BBC's Holiday programme in which he visited Mexico, Egypt, Sichuan, South Africa and Bermuda.
-In 2006 travelled to South Africa where eight celebrities competed to become rangers in a South African reserve, for the 2007 series of BBC2's Safari School.
-In the final, Sheffield came second to singing coach Carrie Grant.
+In 2005, he appeared in the British and Irish Renault Clio advert "France vs. Britain," directed by Ridley Scott's daughter Jordan Scott, who also directed the 2007 follow-up spot "More Va Va Voom," again starring Sheffield as Ben, and French actress Annelise Hesme as Sophie.
+He regularly featured on the BBC's Holiday programme, in which he visited Mexico, Egypt, Sichuan, South Africa and Bermuda.
+In 2006, Sheffield travelled to South Africa, where eight celebrities competed to become rangers in a South African reserve, for the 2007 series of BBC2's Safari School.